intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 =============

-As of Linux 2.6.22, the KVM ABI has been stabilized: no backward incompatible change are allowed.
+As of Linux 2.6.22, the KVM ABI has been stabilized: no backward incompatible changes are allowed.
 However, there is an extension facility that allows backward-compatible extensions to the API to be queried and used.